Posmani/hpccf-docs/docs/software/conda.md

 # Python and Conda

-Farm and Peloton clusters have Python software available in Conda.
+HPC clusters have Python software available in Conda.
 Users can load it and use it by entering the following commands:

 `module load conda`